rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-The most defining aspects of a popover are the container and the pointer.
+A popover consists of a **container** and a **pointer**.
 The container appears on top of the canvas.
-The pointer points to the popover trigger.
-Pointers can be used on either side of the four corners.
+The pointer points to the user interface element that triggers the popover.
+You can place a pointer on any corner of the popover.

-- Most popovers have a heading and submit/cancel buttons.
-If buttons are not needed, a popover should close when the user clicks outside of the popover.
+- Most popovers include a heading and submit and cancel buttons.
+If buttons are not required, a popover should close when the user clicks outside of the popover.
-- The content area can include text, inputs, or interactive content like a table or visualization.
+- The content area can include text, inputs, or interactive content such as a table or visualization.

 {% endcolumn %}